CartoDB/carto-selfhosted-helm/customizations/README.md

 #### Enable Carto autoscaling feature

-You can find an autoscaling config file example in [autoscaling config](scale_components/autoscaling.yaml), it is only necessary [customize your installation](#how-to-define-customizations) adding this file in the `install` or `upgrade` command and start to use the autoscaling feature.
+You can find an autoscaling config file example in [autoscaling config](scale_components/autoscaling.yaml).
+Adding it with `-f customizations/scale_components/autoscaling.yaml` the `install` or `upgrade` is enough to start using the autoscaling feature.

-Also you can set your own preferences using the minimum and maximum values that you need in this file.
+You can edit the file to set your own scaling needs by modifying the minimum and maximum values.

 ### Enable static scaling

-You can set how many number of pods should have be running all time, for this, you can use the [static scale config](scale_components/static.yaml) and [configure your environment](#how-to-define-customizations)
+You can set statically set the number  of pods should be running.
+To do it, use [static scale config](scale_components/static.yaml) adding it with `-f customizations/scale_components/static.yaml` to the the `install` or `upgrade` commands.

 > Although we recommend the autoscaling configuration, you could choose the autoscaling feature for some components and the static configuration for the others.
 Remember that autoscaling override the static configuration, so if one component has both configurations, autoscaling will take precedence.